Featured image of post Foreign Keys Are Not Optional

 Documentation gets outdated.
 Code comments drift.
 Constraints are always current because the database enforces them on every write.

 Foreign keys also help the query planner.
 PostgreSQL uses FK relationships to make better decisions about joins.
-So you’re not just protecting your data — you’re helping the database perform better too.
+You’re protecting your data and helping the database perform better in the same migration.

 The NoSQL comparison